Undergraduate Law Degrees

 Law (Criminology) LLB (Hons)

-Our LLB (Hons) Criminology is a qualifying law degree that is recognised by both the Solicitors Regulation Authority (SRA) and the Bar Standards Board (BSB).
+Our LLB (Hons) Law (Criminology) is a qualifying law degree that is recognised by both the Solicitors Regulation Authority (SRA) and the Bar Standards Board (BSB).

 Law (two-year accelerated) LLB (Hons)

 Our LLB (Hons) accelerated course is one of a few two-year degree programmes offered in the UK.
-It has the advantage of being a Qualifying Law Degree recognised by the Solicitors Regulation Authority (SRA), Bar Standards Board (BSB) and Chartered Institute of Legal Executives (CILEX).
+It has the advantage of being a Qualifying Law Degree recognised by the Solicitors Regulation Authority (SRA) and Bar Standards Board (BSB).

 What our staff and students say